 Physically, Bowman was an unusually large woman, standing six feet tall and reportedly weighing about 200 pounds.
 She was described as “a remarkably large, well-proportioned strong woman, of strong nerves, and great physical power.”
 Despite her considerable size, she was said to have been very attractive, had an hourglass figure, and was quite graceful.
-She had long dark red hair that matched her temperament and her eyes were grey-blue in color.
-She was nicknamed the Great Western, for a British trans-Atlantic steamer that was the biggest ship of its day.
+She had long dark red hair that matched her temperament, and her eyes were grey-blue.
+She was nicknamed the Great Western for a British trans-Atlantic steamer, the biggest ship of its day.

-General Taylor was then able to push his men all the way to the Rio Grande, where he ordered his men to build Fort Texas across the Rio Grande from Matamoros, Mexico.
-It was manned by 500 men of the 7th Infantry with Major Jacob Brown as the regiment commander.
-Sarah’s husband was here and she operated an officer’s mess.
+General Taylor then pushed his men to the Rio Grande, where he ordered his men to build Fort Texas across the Rio Grande from Matamoros, Mexico.
+It was manned by 500 men of the 7th Infantry, with Major Jacob Brown as the regiment commander.
+Sarah’s husband was here, and she operated an officer’s mess.

-When the US line began to weaken, she promised them that “Zack” would be back soon and luckily, he was.
-When Taylor’s forces arrived, he and his men defeated the Mexicans in what is called the Battle of Palo Alto on May 8, 1856.
+When the U.S. line began to weaken, she promised them that “Zack” would be back soon, and luckily, he was.
+When Taylor’s forces arrived, he and his men defeated the Mexicans in the Battle of Palo Alto on May 8, 1856.
 Afterward, the fort was renamed for the fallen Major Brown.

-When the Battle of Buena Vista began about seven miles south of Saltillo on February 22, 1847, Sarah was involved, once again preparing food and coffee for the soldiers, reloading weapons and carrying the wounded off the field.
-At one point she working on a cannon when she was attacked by a Mexican soldier who struck her across the face with his saber.
+When the Battle of Buena Vista began about seven miles south of Saltillo on February 22, 1847, Sarah was involved, once again preparing food and coffee for the soldiers, reloading weapons, and carrying the wounded off the field.
+At one point, she was working on a cannon when she was attacked by a Mexican soldier who struck her across the face with his saber.
 She retaliated by shooting him dead.

-On February 23rd the battle ended and Sarah found her lover, Captain Lincoln dead on the battlefield.
-Though she was broken-hearted, she had him buried, bought his horse, and made arrangements for the animal and his effects to be returned to his family in New York.
+On February 23, the battle ended, and Sarah found her lover, Captain Lincoln, dead on the battlefield.
+Though broken-hearted, she buried him, bought his horse, and arranged for the animal and his effects to be returned to his family in New York.

-At one point after the battle, a retreating soldier ran into her restaurant yelling that Taylor had been defeated.
-Sarah responded by punching the private in the face and telling him “You damned son of a bitch, there ain’t Mexicans enough in Mexico to whip old Taylor.
-You just spread that report and I’ll beat you to death.”
+After the battle, a retreating soldier ran into her restaurant, yelling that Taylor had been defeated.
+Sarah responded by punching the private and telling him, “You damned son of a bitch, there ain’t Mexicans enough in Mexico to whip old Taylor.
+You just spread that report, and I’ll beat you to death.”

 Following her actions on the battlefield, Sarah was ordered a military pension by General Winfield Scott.

-When the war ended in 1848 one detachment of troops were headed for California and Sarah asked Colonel Washington if she could accompany them.
+When the war ended in 1848, one detachment of troops was headed for California, and Sarah asked Colonel Washington if she could accompany them.
 By this time, her husband was gone — whether by death or abandonment is unknown.
 However, she was told that only wives could accompany the troops.
-In response, she mounted her horse and rode the line of the enlisted men, yelling “Who wants a wife with $15,000 and the biggest leg in Mexico!
+In response, she mounted her horse and rode the line of the enlisted men, yelling, “Who wants a wife with $15,000 and the biggest leg in Mexico!
 Come, my beauties, don’t all speak at once — who is the lucky man?”
-Finally, a man named David Davis agreed to marry her and she was mustered in as a laundress.
+Finally, a man named David Davis agreed to marry her, and she was mustered in as a laundress.

-However, by the time the troops reached El Paso, Texas she began to notice the great amount of traffic along the trail due to the California Gold Rush.
+However, by the time the troops reached El Paso, Texas, she began noticing the traffic along the trail due to the California Gold Rush.
 Sensing money to be made, she decided to stay and became the first woman to open a business in El Paso and was also the first recorded madam in the town.
 She opened a “hotel” that provided room, board, and “entertainment.”
-Though she was described as “the greatest whore in the West,” she continued using her medical skills nursing anyone who needed help and adopted several orphaned children whom she raised.
+Though she was described as “the greatest whore in the West,” she continued using her medical skills to nurse anyone who needed help and adopted several orphaned children whom she raised.
 Those who stopped at her hotel praised her as a tender and compassionate woman.
 One traveler would describe her:

 “A perfect Amazon… she wears a pistol about her waist and rides a mule over the plains with as much endurance as any of the stronger sex.
 It can’t be said that the conversation of this woman would be very pleasant to a very fastidious person…”

-By early 1850, Sarah leased her hotel in El Paso and moved up the Rio Grande to the town of Socorro, New Mexico.
+By early 1850, Sarah leased her hotel in El Paso and moved up the Rio Grande to Socorro, New Mexico.
 There, she and her adopted children lived with a man named Juan Duran.
-She met yet another soldier named Alfred J. Bowman, a dragoon in the U.S. Army and married him.
-On November 30, 1852, Bowman was discharged from the army and the family moved again to Fort Yuma, California.
+She met yet another soldier named Alfred J. Bowman, a dragoon in the U.S. Army, and married him.
+On November 30, 1852, Bowman was discharged from the army, and the family moved again to Fort Yuma, California.
 She opened a restaurant, becoming Yuma’s first business operator.
 She also cooked and did laundry for the officers of Fort Yuma while her husband prospected.

 During this time, one of the fort’s soldiers noted:

-In about 1856 Sarah was at Fort Buchanan, Arizona, where she set up another hotel about ten miles from the fort, but by 1861 she was back working Fort Yuma.
+In about 1856, Sarah was at Fort Buchanan, Arizona, where she set up another hotel about ten miles from the fort, but by 1861 she was back working at Fort Yuma.
 By the mid-1860s, Sarah and Albert Bowman were no longer married.

 In August 1890, following the decommissioning of Fort Yuma, 159 graves in the Yuma cemetery, including Sarah’s, were exhumed and reburied in the national cemetery at the Presidio in San Francisco, California.

-Over the course of her life, Sarah Bowman was married multiple times, often without legal record or the blessing of a priest.
+Throughout her life, Sarah Bowman was married multiple times, often without a legal record or the blessing of a priest.
 She never had natural children.
 Despite the inability to read and write, she was bilingual in her later years, with a priest noting she was the first American woman he had met fluent in Spanish.